ying-li-python/peptide-match/README.md

 ## Prerequisites
 - Python3
+- FASTA file of your target/reference sequence

 ## Resources
 - Peptides of PERIOD (*Drosophila melanogaster*) were used as examples from my [*Plos Genetics* paper](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1007953)

 ## Getting started
-Assuming that you already have annotated your target/reference protein from the MS data, the entire protein sequence in the FASTA file should be in one line.
+The entire protein sequence in your FASTA file should be in one line.
 For additional guidance, please visit my [tutorial](https://creativepython.wordpress.com/2019/03/27/biologyhelp-fix-fasta-indentation-in-python/) or my [fasta-fix](https://github.com/ying-li-python/fasta-fix) repository.

 Clone the repository from github and go into the peptide-search folder in terminal.
 ```